Do less and have more for retirement? Is there a typo mistake here? Fret not, read on!

 A simple question for all: Do the ‘golden years’ of comfortable retirement occur by itself without any intervention or does it take wise planning to do so?
 If your answer is the former, please sell me this magic formula.
-If your answer is the latter, then the natural question is when should you start planning and investing for retirement?
+If your answer is the latter, then check out the example below.

 The answer: John!
 (Surprise, surprise..)
 Even though John put in $120,000 lesser in total investment and contributed for 20 years lesser!
 (Omg!
 How can this even be possible?)
 John has done ‘lesser’, yet gathered ‘more’ for his retirement!

 What can we learn from this simple story?

 1) The reason why John, the early saver, has more at the end lies in the concept of compounding interest, sometimes known as the 8th wonder of the world in the finance industry.
 Harness the power of compounding interest by starting your investments early, however small the amount may be.
 Start small, start comfortable, start EARLY.
 You can top it up as you get your pay increments and when your financial situation betters.

 2) Quit kidding yourself that you can save more as you grow older.
 Ask anyone in their late 30s or 40s about their financial commitments as compared to their younger days.
 I am sure that almost all will say that their financial commitments have gone up as they are at the ‘sandwiched’ age, saddled with the responsibilities to look after their children, spouse and their parents.
 To start a disciplined investment plan then will be tougher than if you had already started 10 years ago and let the invested money grow now.